Ben Fischer '13, computer science major; Technical lead with Doximity, Chicago

 Benjamin K. Knapper '15, computer science and applied mathematics; IT consulting associate for McGladrey, Des Moines, Iowa

 "I came to Augustana because of the people and relationships.
 I felt like I was at home when I visited the campus and knew I would find success here.
 I wanted college to be a time where I could develop academically, mature intellectually and become who

 I wanted to be."

-Andy Shearouse '15, computer science and business administration majors, mathematics minor; Fellow in Augustana's EDGE (Entrepreneurial) Center
+Andy Shearouse '15, computer science and business administration majors, mathematics minor; Assistant director of Augustana's EDGE (Entrepreneurial) Center and student employment coordinator

 "I grew up in the Quad Cities and always wanted to go to Augustana.
 I was already familiar with the campus, and in many ways I was eager to follow in the footsteps of my two older brothers, who are both Augie grads.
 The Entrepreneurial Center also was a selling point, as no other college has a program exactly like it.

 The biggest surprise was my growth as a presenter.
 When I began at Augustana, I dreaded giving presentations; nothing made me more nervous than

 standing in front of a group of people and talking.
 Yet, by the end of my junior year, I had become part of the ADs presentation team and had become very comfortable making a presentation."

 Paige Cordle '13, computer science and mathematics; Oracle Applications analyst, Trinity Logistics Corporation, Davenport, Iowa